 10-10:45am – Opening Plenary: Mobilising Social Sciences to Drive Innovation

-Summary: Learn how Aspect is providing opportunities for social sciences to be used in the private sector, and what social sciences can gain from collaborating with industry.
-This will include insights from Julia Black and Colette Fagan followed by a Q&A session.
+Summary: How Aspect is providing opportunities for social sciences to be used in the private sector, and what social sciences can gain from collaborating with industry.
+This included insights from Julia Black and Colette Fagan followed by a Q&A session.

 Speakers: Julia Black (LSE & UKRI board), Colette Fagan (Manchester University’s Vice-president for Research) , Andrew James (Associate Dean for Business Engagement & External Relations, University of Manchester)